 Planning a family holiday camping at Lake Garda in Italy

-This summer we are going camping in Italy with Al Fresco Holidays who have invited us to stay at Eden – a campsite on Lake Garda.
-It’s going to be a multi-generational holiday with my parents and my first holiday abroad with them in donkey’s years.
-I can’t wait!
-As with all family holidays I’m now in full on planning mode as we approach our departure date in August.
-I thought I’d share some of what we’ve already got sorted before we go camping.
-Lake Garda is also an amazing holiday destination, so I’ve shared a selection of things to do in Lake Garda and beyond.
+This summer we went camping in Italy with Al Fresco Holidays who invited us to stay at Eden – a campsite on Lake Garda.
+It was a multi-generational holiday with my parents and my first holiday abroad with them in donkey’s years.
+I was so excited before we left.
+As with all family holidays I tried to do a bit of planning before our departure date in August.
+I thought I’d share some of what I had planned before we went camping.
+Lake Garda is an amazing holiday destination, so I’ve shared a selection of things to do in Lake Garda and beyond.

 Camping: Lake Garda – a family holiday plan

 Flights to Lake Garda

 We flew from Southampton to Verona with Flybe but there are also direct flights from Manchester, Cardiff, Birmingham, Edinburgh and London airports on Saturdays in peak holiday season.
 On Wednesdays you can add Newcastle, Leeds, and Nottingham to this list.

 Our flights were arranged by Al Fresco Holidays as part of our package holiday – it makes arranging a camping holiday abroad so much easier.

 Another thing that Al Fresco Holidays sorted for us was car hire at Verona Airport.
 You really need a car to get to Eden campsite on Lake Garda as it’s 61km away and the closest train station is 20km.
 There are several car hire companies based at Verona Airport.
 You may want to consider buying car hire excess insurance before you travel.